lerna/lerna/README.md

 - `bootstrapConfig.ignore`: an glob that won't be bootstrapped when running the `lerna bootstrap` command.
 - `bootstrapConfig.scope`: an glob that restricts which packages will be bootstrapped when running the `lerna bootstrap` command.
 - `packages`: Array of globs to use as package locations.
+- `registry`: The url of the registry to publish non-private packages to, and to read package metadata from.

 ### Common `devDependencies`